 The member being dismissed shall be informed of all complaints against him/her that are connected to the motion, and shall be allowed to respond to them at the meeting where the motion is brought forward;

-A volunteer staff member or contributor may be banned from working for the paper by his/her section head after consultation with the Editor-in-Chief and Managing Editor.
-Records of this will be kept in a file in The Silhouette office for seven years;
+A volunteer staff member or contributor may be banned from working for the paper by his/her section head after consultation with the Editor-in-Chief and Managing Editor;

+Records of this will be kept in a file in the Silhouette office for seven (7) years.

-Decisions on dismissal or banning of volunteers, staff members or contributors may be appealed to The Silhouette Board of Publication.
+Decisions on dismissal or banning of volunteers, staff members or contributors may be appealed to the Silhouette Board of Publication.

-7. Vacancies
+Vacancies